Paramecium: Aging

 In the asexual fission phase of growth, during which cell divisions occur by mitosis rather than meiosis, clonal aging occurs leading to a gradual loss of vitality.
-In some species, such as the well studied Paramecium tetraurelia, the asexual line of clonally aging Paramecia loses vitality and expires after about 200 fissions if the cells fail to undergo autogamy or conjugation.
+In some species, such as the well studied Paramecium tetraurelia, the asexual line of clonally aging Paramecium loses vitality and expires after about 200 fissions if the cells fail to undergo autogamy or conjugation.
 The basis for clonal aging was clarified by transplantation experiments of Aufderheide in 1986.
-When macronuclei of clonally young Paramecia were injected into Paramecia of standard clonal age, the lifespan (clonal fissions) of the recipient was prolonged.
-In contrast, transfer of cytoplasm from clonally young Paramecia did not prolong the lifespan of the recipient.
+When macronuclei of clonally young Paramecium were injected into Paramecium of standard clonal age, the lifespan (clonal fissions) of the recipient was prolonged.
+In contrast, transfer of cytoplasm from clonally young Paramecium did not prolong the lifespan of the recipient.
 These experiments indicated that the macronucleus, rather than the cytoplasm, is responsible for clonal aging.
 Other experiments by Smith-Sonneborn, Holmes and Holmes, and Gilley and Blackburn demonstrated that, during clonal aging, DNA damage increases dramatically.
 Thus, DNA damage in the macronucleus appears to be the cause of aging in P. tetraurelia.
 In this single-celled protist, aging appears to proceed as it does in multicellular eukaryotes, as described in DNA damage theory of aging.